-So many people want to start their own business, but not many of them actually go ahead and do it.
-There are so many excuses that you can use to try and delay your project but if you keep on doing this then you won’t get anywhere.
+So many people want to start their own business, but not many go ahead and do it.
+There are so many excuses that you can use to try and delay your project, but if you keep on doing this then you won’t get anywhere.

 It’s so important that you listen to what your friends and family have to say.
-As you learn more and more, you will then be able to make better decisions and you will also be able to shape your entrepreneurial journey too.
+As you learn more and more, you will then be able to make better decisions, and you will also be able to shape your entrepreneurial journey too.

 Be a Solution

 Ultimately, you have to make sure that your business is going to fill a hole that is currently present in the market.
-The more you are able to do this, the more effective your business plan will be.
+The more you can do this, your business plan will be effective.

 Keep Things Simple

 If you have an idea and you are ready to run with it, then you need to make sure that you don’t overcomplicate things.